Find Trade Colleges

 Baytown, TX

-Out of the 26 schools in the United States that were part of this year’s ranking, Thaddeus Stevens College of Technology landed the # 3 spot on the list.
-Thaddeus Stevens College of Technology is a small public school located in the small city of Lancaster.
+A rank of #3 on this year’s list means Thaddeus Stevens College of Technology is a great place for woodworking students working on their associate degree.
+Thaddeus Stevens College of Technology is a small public school located in the city of Lancaster.

 Of the 13 students majoring in woodworking at Thaddeus Stevens College of Technology, 85% are male and 15% are female.